CodeBoostLabs/Starter_Countdown/README.md

 # The Starter Countdwon
 A full JS startup countdown.

-This project help starters to radically speed up there own entrepreneurs development.
+This project is an activity, event countdown, helping starters to radically speed up there own dev processes.
 We will add more information about how to implement everything.